Documentation Home

 • HeatWave uses dictionary encoding to compress string columns (CHAR, VARCHAR, TEXT).
 These dictionaries are built for each string column with the RAPID_COLUMN=ENCODING=SORTED keyword.
 HeatWave now supports 8.5 billion dictionary entries (up from 4 billion), which means HeatWave can now encode string columns with number of distinct value (NDV) up to 8.5 billion.
 (WL #14742)

-• MySQL HeatWave now uses zone maps to exclude data chunks that are not relevant for a query.
-The zone map stores per chunk statistics for the minimum and maximum values of primary key columns.
-Queries using point and range filters to filter on values can now get accelerated by HeatWave by an order of magnitude.
+• MySQL HeatWave now uses statistics based on minimum and maximum values to create zone maps for every primary key column.
+HeatWave then uses the zone maps for range and point queries to only scan data chunks that are relevant for the query, and accelerates these queries by an order of magnitude.
 This is particularly useful for improving range queries in OLAP and mixed workloads.
 (WL #14713)

 • DDL statements such as ALTER TABLE, RENAME TABLE, and TRUNCATE TABLE are now permitted on a table that has RAPID defined as the secondary engine.
 If a DDL operation is successfully carried out on a table that is loaded to a HeatWave Cluster at the time, HeatWave automatically reloads the table from MySQL InnoDB.
 Note that if the DDL operation makes the table’s structure incompatible with HeatWave, the table is unloaded from the HeatWave Cluster.
 (WL #15129)